lgrqvst/lgrqvst.com-hugo/content/page/_index.md

 headerimage_credit_url:
 ---

-These are currently four static pages on the site, and these are them:
+These are four static pages on the site, and these are them: